 - Follow the prompts to choose your file and create the corresponding key that matches the PDF test.

-- To activate the lesson for students to use with their devices, go to the Lessons/Assessments tab, choose "Activate," and then choose "Engage & Learn."
+- To activate the lesson for students to use with their devices, go to the Lessons/Assessments tab, choose "Activate," and then choose "Post to Student Portal."
+Then, select your class(es) and start the activation.

 Once students access the test, they'll see the PDF displayed on the left side of their screen and they can enter their answers on the right side of their screen.
 If the test is scrambled, the panel on the right side of the screen will instruct them which question to go to next, and they can simply scroll the PDF file up and down to see that question.